gchevrot/gchevrot.github.com/content/pages/about.rst

     molecular dynamics to study membrane proteins.
     My research interests are in biomolecular simulation.
-I enjoy molecular simulations as a virtual microscope of molecules and as a powerful tool to explain and predict the properties of materials.
+I enjoy molecular simulations as a virtual microscope of molecules and as a powerful tool to explain and predict their properties.

 .. |photo| image:: https://gchevrot.github.io/home/static/images/photo.jpg